INGREDIENTS

 Cured duck yolks

-1. Combine salt and sugar together and transfer half the mixture onto a Baking tray.
-Using a whole egg as a mould, create 3 indentations large enough to fit the egg yolk.
+- Combine the salt and sugar together and transfer half the mixture onto a Baking tray.
+Using a whole egg as a mould, create 3 indentations large enough to fit the duck egg yolk.

-4. Pre-heat the Oven on Fan Plus at 80°C and bake for approximately 1½ hours to dry out.
+- Preheat the oven on Fan Plus at 80°C and bake for approximately 1½ hours to dry out.

 Potato gnocchi

-2. Halve the potatoes and scoop the flesh out with a spoon, reserving the skins to fry for the garnish.
+- Halve the potatoes and scoop the flesh out with a spoon, reserving the skins to fry for the garnish.
+You will need 1kg of potato flesh for this recipe.

-3. Press the cooked potato through a Mouli grater into a bowl and mix in Parmesan and egg yolk.
+- Press the cooked potato through a Mouli grater into a bowl and mix in parmesan and egg yolks.
 Gently fold in flour, being careful not to overmix.

-4. Place the mixture into a large vacuum sealing bag and Seal on Vacuum setting 3, Sealing setting 3.
+- Place the mixture into a large vacuum sealing bag and Seal on Vacuum setting 3, Sealing setting 3. flatten the mixture to 1½ cm thickness.

-5. Place the mixture on a Perforated steam tray and Steam at 100°C for 30 minutes.
+- Place the mixture on a Perforated steam tray and Steam at 100°C for 30 minutes.
+Cool slightly and then place into the fridge cool.

-7. Heat a large non-stick frying pan on high heat, Induction setting 8 and fry the gnocchi in 2 batches until golden brown (approximately 3 – 5 minutes), turning occasionally with a flat spatula.
+- Heat the oil in a large non-stick frying pan on high heat, Induction setting 8 and fry the gnocchi in 2 batches until golden brown (approximately 3 – 5 minutes), turning occasionally with a flat spatula.
+Season to taste with the lemon juice.

 APPLIANCE / FUNCTION